On the Control of Asynchronous Automata: Introduction

-The new proof technique consists in simplifying a winning strategy by looking for useless parts to be removed in order to get a smaller winning strategy.
-These parts are called \emph{useless threads}.
-Whenever a useless thread exists, we remove it using an operation called a \emph{shortcut} in order to get a simpler strategy.
-Intuitively, a shortcut is a cut-and-paste operation which makes the strategy smaller.
-By taking shortcuts again and again, we make the strategy smaller and smaller, until it does not have any useless thread anymore.
-Strategies with no useless thread have bounded size and they can be enumerated which leads to decidability.
+Our proof technique consists in simplifying a winning strategy by looking for useless parts to be removed in order to get a smaller winning strategy.
+These parts are called \emph{useless repetitions}.
+Whenever a useless repetition exists, we remove it using an operation called a \emph{shortcut} in order to get a simpler strategy.
+Intuitively, a shortcut is a kind of cut-and-paste operation which makes the strategy smaller.
+By taking shortcuts again and again, we make the strategy smaller and smaller, until it does not have any useless repetition anymore.

+If a winning strategy exists, there exists one with no useless repetition.
+In decomposable games, there is a computable upper bound on the size of strategies with no useless repetition, which leads to decidability of the controller synthesis problem.

-Performing cut-and-paste in a distributed strategy is not as easy as doing it in a centralized game.
-In a centralized game with only one process, strategies are trees and one can cut a subtree from a point A and paste it to any other node B in A, and the operation makes sense as long as the unique process is in the same state in A and B. But in the case of a general distributed strategy, it is not sufficient that states of the processes coincide at the source and the destination, one has also to take into account the parallelism and the various information of the different processes, so that the result of the operation is still a distributed strategy.
-The decidability of series-parallel games established~\cite{gastin} relies also on some simplification of the winning strategies, in order to get \emph{uniform} strategies.
+Performing cut-and-paste in a distributed game is not as easy as doing it in a single-process game.
+In a single-process game, strategies are trees and one can cut a subtree from a node A and paste it to any other node B, and the operation makes sense as long as the state of the process in the same in both A and B. In the case of a general distributed strategy, designing cut-and-paste operations is more challenging.
+Such operations on the strategy tree should be consistent with the level of information of each process, in order to preserve the fundamental property of distributed strategies: the decisions taken by a process should depend only of its causal view, not on parallel events.

+The decidability of series-parallel games established in~\cite{gastin} relies also on some simplification of the winning strategies, in order to get \emph{uniform} strategies.
 The series-parallel assumption is used to guarantee that the result of the replacement of a part of a strategy by a uniform strategy is still a strategy, as long as the states of all processes coincide.
-Here we work without the series-parallel assumption.
+Here we work without the series-parallel assumption, and matching the states is not sufficient for a cut-and-paste operation to be correct.